Does Tesla Model 3 have Apple CarPlay? Tesla means advanced technology and the Tesla Model 3 is no exception.

 Can I connect my iPhone to the Tesla Model 3?

 There is a permanent 4G connection with the Tesla Model 3 and you can connect via Bluetooth.
-Once you download the app and enter your Tesla account on your iPhone you can access loads of features, such as answer and make a phone call and listen to your saved music and audiobooks.
+Once you download the app and enter your Tesla account on your iPhone you can access loads of features, such as answering and making phone calls and listening to your saved music and audiobooks.

 What can CarPlay do that Tesla can’t?